aleksaa01/qgmailer/README.md

 # qgmailer
-Currently in development, qgmailer will be a cross-platform desktop application for your Gmail account.
+QGmailer is cross-platform desktop application for your Gmail account.

 #### Dependencies:
 ```